 The existing holes allow all manner of control and electrical cables to safely enter the passenger compartment and keep engine fumes and water out.
 Size wise, most are barely adequate for their intended purposes and leave little margin for additional wires, especially those sized properly for an amateur transceiver.
 Further, probing these existing holes with an ice pick or screwdriver is a disaster in the making!
 The only real alternative is to drill your own hole.
 To some, this may seem as disastrous as drilling a hole in the top of the vehicle to mount an antenna.
 It isn't if you follow a few precautions.
 As previously stated, it requires forethought and patience, and the right tools.

-Here is a caveat.
 Most modern vehicles have a fresh air inlet plenum just behind the hood.
-The plenum sometimes contains the windshield wiper assembly and perhaps an air filter.
+The plenum sometimes contains the windshield wiper assembly and perhaps a cabin air filter.
 For these reasons, the upper area of the firewall should be avoided.
 Further, most diesels and a lot of high-end vehicles have a second firewall designed to minimize engine noise intrusion into the passenger compartment.
 This second firewall should also be avoided.

-Once the hole is drilled and you're ready to pull the wire through, you need follow a certain procedure or you may damage the insulation on the wire.
-Install a grommet before you start pulling the wire through the hole.
-To make things easier place a dab or two of Ideal© #77 wire lubricant on a rag and wipe down the outer surface of the cable.
+Once the hole is drilled, install a 3/4 inch ID grommet (you can buy these from any well-stocked hardware store).
+To make it easier to pull the wire, place a dab or two of Ideal© #77 wire lubricant on a rag and wipe down the outer surface of the cable.
 This stuff is slick (excuse the double entendré).
 In almost all cases, the amount of wire needed from the firewall out will be much less than that behind the fire wall.
 In other words, feed the wire from the passenger compartment to the requisite under hood fuse blocks first, and then to its final destination.

 Hiding the Wiring